ajpagente/android/article/adb-via-wifi.md

 4) Disconnect the device from USB

-5) From your computer, connect adb to the device
+5) From your computer, connect adb to the device.
+You need to authorize the connection from your phone.
 ```
 adb connect <device IP address>:5555
 ```